luisdiogo2071317/azure-docs.pt-pt/articles/storage/common/storage-metrics-in-azure-monitor.md

 ### <a name="access-metrics-in-the-azure-portal"></a>Métricas de acesso no portal do Azure

 Pode monitorizar as métricas ao longo do tempo no portal do Azure.
-O exemplo seguinte mostra como visualizar **UsedCapacity** ao nível da conta.
+O exemplo seguinte mostra como visualizar **transações** ao nível da conta.

 ![captura de ecrã do acesso a métricas no portal do Azure](./media/storage-metrics-in-azure-monitor/access-metrics-in-portal.png)